 Alaska Fire Emission Inventory

 The Alaska Department of Environmental Conservation (DEC) collects, reviews, tracks, and summarizes burn data for several reasons.
 The annual fire emission report fulfills the responsibility for reporting prescribed fire emissions, as required by the Alaska Enhanced Smoke Management Plan (ESMP).
 The data is also used for reporting emissions to the Environmental Protection Agency’s (EPA) National Emission Inventory (NEI).
 The data is also valuable for other state planning purposes such as the Regional Haze State Implementation Plan.
 DEC has been calculating annual emissions from prescribed fires and wild fires based on burn size and vegetation types since 2005.
-Alaska vegetation mapping uses LANDFIRE (LF) Landscape Fire and Resource Management Planning tools for emission factors that are applicable to Alaska vegetation types.
+Alaska vegetation mapping uses LANDFIRE (LF) Landscape Fire and Resource Management Planning Tools [external link] for emission factors that are applicable to Alaska vegetation types.

 Emission Inventory Reports by Year (PDFs):